BC Dzūkija

-BC Dzūkija (Krepšinio klubas Dzūkija) was a basketball club located in Alytus, Lithuania.
+BC Dzūkija (Krepšinio klubas Dzūkija) was a professional basketball club located in Alytus, Lithuania.
 It was founded in 2012 and participated in the Lietuvos krepšinio lyga (LKL).
 It was the newest basketball club based in Alytus after BC Alita and BC Alytus were dissolved.
 The club was bought by Lithuanian businessman Gediminas Žiemelis in June 2022, who formed BC Wolves soon after.

 History

 In 2019, the club changed its name to Sintek-Dzūkija for sponsorship reasons.

 It dissolved in 2022 after businessman Gediminas Žiemelis bought the club.
-The team’s last game was Game 4 of the 2021-22 LKL playoffs, where they lost to Rytas Vilnius and lost the series 1-3.
+The team’s last appearance was game 4 of the 2021-22 LKL playoffs, where they lost to Rytas Vilnius and lost the series 1-3.